henrygd/bigger-picture/readme.md

 ## Usage with Svelte

-For those using Svelte, please import the component rather than the processed bundle.
+Please import the component rather than the processed bundle.
 If this doesn't happen automatically, change your import statement to match the one below.
+Adding [svelte-fast-dimension](https://github.com/bluwy/svelte-fast-dimension) to your build process is recommended but not required.

 The only difference in usage is that you need to use `new`, and pass `target` in props, as below.